 A herniated disc in your lower back can mean symptoms ranging in severity from nonexistent to chronic and life disrupting.
 This mainly depends on whether or not part of the disc is interfering with the nerves that are so tightly packed into the lower spine.
 Herniated discs happen when the fluid on the inside of a spinal disc pushes out through a tear in the tough outer wall.
 This condition can go undiagnosed for a long time because displaced disc material doesn’t always come into contact with nerves.
-But when it does, either through compression of the spinal cord or an exiting nerve root, or if nerves on the disc itself are irritated by the disc material, the resulting pain can take over your whole life.
+But when it does, either through compression of spinal nerves or if nerves on the disc itself are irritated by the disc material, the resulting pain can take over your life.

 What are the specific symptoms to look for?

 Local pain is described as a sharp, painful sensation in the lower back.
 However, the symptoms that cause so many to seek treatment are the traveling or radiating issues that occur when a nerve in the spine is pinched.
 For the lower spine, this results in numbness, tingling and muscle weakness felt in the hips, buttocks, legs or feet.
 These symptoms are called sciatica if a herniated disc pinches the long sciatic nerve that starts in the lower back and branches out to both sides of the lower body.
 Sciatica will normally be experienced on one side or the other depending on which part of the nerve is compressed.

 How is a herniated disc treated?

 Most patients who experience a herniated disc in the lower back find effective pain relief of their symptoms using conservative nonsurgical treatments, such as: